Cataldo Cozza

-Cataldo Cozza (born April 13, 1985 in Remscheid) is an Italian-German footballer, who currently plays as a defender for FC Etzella in Luxembourg.
+Cataldo Cozza (born April 13, 1985) is an Italian-German footballer, who currently plays as a defender for FC Etzella in Luxembourg.

 Career

 Cozza signed for Dynamo Dresden in January 2007, having previously played for Bayer Leverkusen II.
 He was released in 2010, and signed for Trier.
 Two years later he moved on to Viktoria Köln.
 Cozza signed for FC RM Hamm Benfica in July 2014.